gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 After it is completed, the `.status.credentials.rotation.serviceAccountKey.phase` is set to `Completed`.

 > ⚠️ In stage one, all worker nodes of the `Shoot` will be rolled out to ensure that the `Pod`s use a new token.

+#### Triggering Worker Node Rollout Individually

+Similar to the rotation of the certificate authorities, you can control the worker node rollout individually.
+Please read [this section](#triggering-worker-node-rollout-individually) to get more information.
+It works the same way for the `ServiceAccount` token signing key (using `rotate-serviceaccount-key-start-without-workers-rollout`).

 ### OpenVPN TLS Auth Keys